citizenwallet/smartcontracts/contracts/accounts/README.md

 Our approach simplifies execution and verification into a single contract and reduces gas fee consumption.

-## Authorizer
+## TokenEntryPoint

-The `Authorizer` contract is a Solidity contract used to authorize and execute user operations.
+The `TokenEntryPoint` contract is a Solidity contract used to authorize and execute user operations.
 It inherits from several OpenZeppelin contracts and uses ECDSA for signature verification and UserOperationLib for user operation handling.

 ### Key Features